kad-ecoli/mmCIF2BioLiP/README.md

 ```
 This script downloads MOAD to ``bind/every.csv`` and extract the summary to ``data/moad.tsv``.

+Again optionally, follow instructions at [bind/README.md](bind/README.md) for how to semi-manually create PDBbind-CN summary at ``data/PDBbind.tsv``.
+This only need to be peformed annually.

 ### Step 3: Download missing PDB entries ###
 ```bash